ninjaaron/pyfil/README.rst

 optional arguments:
-  -h, --help            show this help message and exit -l, --loop            for i in stdin: expressions -x, --exec            use exec instead of eval. statements are allowed, but
+  -h, --help            show this help message and exit -l, --loop            for n, i in enumerate(stdin): expressions -x, --exec            use exec instead of eval. statements are allowed, but
                         automatic printing is lost. doesn't affect --post -q, --quiet           suppress automatic printing. doesn't affect --post